Dark Patterns in SEO: Trends That No One is Documenting

 dark patterns and seo: similar looking domains for traffic cannablisation

-Similar to the official website, this is hosted page on GitHub.
-It appears on the search results for some queries with high search volume.
-Also, on the looks of its backlink profile, it appears to be linked with a PBN.
+Similar to the official website, this is a hosted page on GitHub.
+It appears in the search results for some queries with high search volume.
+Also, from the look of its backlink profile, it appears to be linked with a PBN.

-When you click activate, you are taken to another domain, which is similar.
+When you click activate, you are taken to another similar domain.

 dark patterns and seo: similar looking domains for traffic cannablisation

-When you click activate again, you are taken to yet another domain which is similar to another page from the official website.
+When you click activate again, you are taken to another domain similar to another page from the official website.

 dark patterns and seo: similar looking domains for traffic cannablisation

-And finally, when you try to “enter code” on a button, you see ads.
-A lot of Ads.
+Finally, when you try to “enter code” on a button, you see ads—a lot of Ads.
 Also, the site seems to be malicious…

-Motive of the developer?
-To get some cash using a PBN, some more domains and Ads.
+The motive of the developer?
+To make money using a PBN, some more domains and Ads.
+Learn how you can identify a PBN here.

-In the above case the users may report, the original company issues DMCA notice, or search engines may stop showing this type of website in a few days.
-But there are websites which make sure that the user’s goal gets completed and he does not even know/ or care that the website is not the official one.
+In the above case, users may report that the original company may issue a DMCA notice or search engines may stop showing this type of website in a few days.
+However, some websites ensure that the user’s goal gets completed, and he does not even know/ or care that the website is not official.

 Other Notable Examples

-• Catchy titles with content that do not actually solve a user query – forces them to read till the end.
-Helpful content update from Google may finally curb this practice.
+• Catchy titles with content that does not solve a user query force users to read to the end.
+A helpful content update from Google may finally curb this practice.

-• Back button either leads to the homepage or an ad/popup.
+• The back button either leads to the homepage or an ad/popup.
 When you press the back button, it will either lead you to the homepage or show you an offer.
 Some websites stop here.
 If you deny the offer, you will be taken to the previous page.
-Some do not follow this practice; they will net let you leave until you close the tab.
+Some do not follow this practice; they will not let you leave until you close the tab.

-• Changing postdate of content without making any significant changes.
+• Changing the postdate of content without making any significant changes.
 Many publishers change the date of the content posted to make it look like fresh content.
-For many types of queries, freshness of content is taken into consideration for showing them on SERPs.
-This trick works well along with design/UI updates with a simple theme change in WordPress.
-Webmasters buy old domain.
-They use wayback machine to bring back old content, and then change the date of the posts.
+For many types of queries, the freshness of content is considered when showing them on SERPs.
+This trick works well with design/UI updates and a simple theme change in WordPress.
+Web admins buy old domains.
+They use a way-back machine to bring back old content and then change the date of the posts.
 This trick sometimes works well enough to give them traffic for some time.
 Until the search engines get it…

-Are there some tactics involving dark patterns and significant use of SEO that I have missed?
+Are there some tactics involving dark patterns and significant SEO use that I have missed?
 Let me know in the comments.

-What Happens to Some of These Website Using These Dark Patterns
+What Happens to Some of These Websites Using These Dark Patterns

-Usage of these tricks may bring web devs/SEOs a lot of traffic initially.
-But when a person once becomes aware of the tactics, he may perform an action (going back on the SERP page and choosing a different result, report the domain, skip that result in this next search.
-These actions can send a signal to search engines that the goal of the user for that particular search query is not being completed with that result.
-When this happens for a lot of people, search engines may decide to push back the rankings of websites.
+Usage of these tricks may initially bring web devs/SEOs a lot of traffic.
+But when a person becomes aware of the tactics, he may perform an action (going back to the SERP page and choosing a different result, reporting the domain, and skipping that result in this next search).

 Siddharth